 Tim Mommaerts, Associate Principal, Waunakee School District

-Ruthie Schaap, Teacher, Marshall School District
+Ruthie Schaap, Teacher, Marshall Public Schools

 Ruthie is a second grade teacher at Marshall School District.
-This is her second year as a DCNTP board member, where she represents the new teacher perspective.
-Ruthie is in her fourth year of teaching, currently teaching second graders, but she has also taught sixth grade.
+This is her third year as a DCNTP board member, where she represents the teacher perspective.
+Ruthie is in her fifth year of teaching, currently teaching second graders, but she has also taught sixth grade.
 She graduated from the University of Wisconsin – Madison with degrees in elementary education and psychology.
 Outside of school, Ruthie loves to spend time with family, friends, and her dog, Howard, either at the lake or doing just about anything that allows us to laugh.